 In addition to informing consumers about green practices, it’s an opportunity to strengthen brand affinity.
 An increasing number of consumers are concerned with environmental practices.
 In fact, according to a 2020 report from global management consulting firm McKinsey & Company, 60-70% of consumers are willing to pay more for sustainable packaging.

-Do everything you can to make environmentally conscious disposal of packaging easier for consumers.
+Do everything you can to facilitate environmentally conscious disposal of packaging for consumers.
 That includes not only selecting the most green materials, but being intentional about the ways you educate consumers on sustainability.

 They’ll thank you for it with repeat purchases.